Ease the burn before it erupts

 Worried about the burn in your chest?

-Additionally, consuming acidic drinks such as caffeine, carbonated beverages, citrus juices and milk can cause heartburn, as well as alcohol — especially red wine.
+Additionally, consuming acidic drinks such as coffee, carbonated beverages, citrus juices and milk can cause heartburn, as well as alcohol — especially red wine.

 Other circumstances, such as pregnancy, weight gain or persistent coughing (as with bronchitis), can loosen the esophagus valve and increase your likelihood of heartburn.